game-exchange-token/gxt/README.md

 # Create an id card for bob
 echo '{"name":"Bob"}' | gxt id bob.key --out bob.id --meta -

+# Verify if the id card is valid and signed
+gxt verify --file bob.id

 # Create a message for bob using their id card and your own key
 gxt msg --key alice.key --to bob.id --out msg_to_bob.gxt --body '{"hello":"world"}'